CMT San Jose

 CMT San Jose (Children's Musical Theater San Jose) is a non-profit performing arts organization, which produces and stages musical theatre at the Montgomery Theater in downtown San Jose.

-One of the largest youth musical theater and training programs in the US, the organization produces eleven full-scale musicals per year in three different divisions between the ages of 7 and 20.
+One of the largest youth musical theater and training programs in the US, the organization produces eleven full-scale musicals per year in three different divisions of children between the ages of 7 and 20.
 Nine of the eleven productions cast every child who auditions.
-Two, are showcases for more professional performers who donate their time and talent to benefit the organization.
-In addition to performances, CMT also runs workshops, and summer camps, for children as young as four.
+Two productions are showcases for more professional performers who donate their time and talent to benefit the organization.
+CMT also runs workshops, and summer camps for children as young as four.

 CMT is a 501(c)(3) nonprofit and is the oldest performing arts organization in San Jose.
-It was the first non-professional company in the country to stage the musicals Aida and Miss Saigon, and the first to produce a number of others on the West Coast including A Christmas Carol, Billy Elliot, Sister Act and American Idiot.
+It was the first non-professional company in the country to stage the musicals Aida and Miss Saigon, and the first to produce a number of others on the West Coast, including A Christmas Carol, Billy Elliot, Sister Act and American Idiot.
 The company has earned 12 grants from the National Endowment for the Arts and, as of 2024 has put on over 400 musical theater productions.

 At least 14 CMT alumni have gone on to perform on Broadway or on Broadway tours.

 Early years

-CMT’s origins trace to a musical touring troupe called the Entr'actes, founded in 1968 by 17 year old John P. Healy, Jr. Healy, a musical performer and writer who aspired to build easy opportunities for young people to perform onstage, led a group of 15 young people who would perform scenes from various musicals at local churches, rest homes and hospitals.
+CMT’s origins trace to a musical touring troupe called the Entr'actes, founded in 1968 by 17-year-old John P. Healy, Jr. Healy, a musical performer and writer who aspired to build easy opportunities for young people to perform onstage, led a group of 15 young people who performed scenes from various musicals at local churches, rest homes and hospitals.
 They also performed operettas, including one based on Hansel & Gretel, produced and directed by Healy.
 Later, the group moved into the bingo hall at St. Francis Cabrini School and changed its name to the Cabrini Community Theater.

-By 1972 the group changed its name to San Jose Children’s Musical Theater (SJCMT) and moved into an old San Jose building that had previously housed the First Church of Christ, Scientist.
+By 1972, the group had changed its name to San Jose Children’s Musical Theater (SJCMT) and moved into an old San Jose building that had previously housed the First Church of Christ, Scientist.
 The building, used primarily as a rehearsal space, later became known as the Palace of Performing Arts or P.O.P.A.
 Shows were performed at the Montgomery Theater in downtown San Jose and, for a few years in the mid-1980s, moved to the old Campbell High School's historic Heritage Theater.

-SJCMT continued to grow in size and by 1975 it reported that over 1,000 children would be involved in a year.
+SJCMT continued to grow, and by 1975 it reported that over 1,000 children were involved in a year.

 Healy directed, choreographed, musically directed and designed most of the 150 shows produced by SJCMT by the time he left in 1982.